 It's a general term for tools that leverage large language models (like the technology behind OpenAI's ChatGPT) to help manage and interact with Jira issues using plain English.
 These can be standalone tools or integrated apps within Jira.

-These assistants can help by drafting and refining user stories, generating comprehensive test cases, and summarizing long Jira tickets or comment threads.
+These assistants can help by drafting and refining user stories, generating comprehensive test cases, and summarizing Jira tickets or comment threads.
 They can also assist with translating content for globally distributed teams.